-B. Custodial Credit Risk
+Custodial Credit Risk - Investments

-The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g., broker-dealer) to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
+The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g., broker-dealer) to a transaction, the Commission will not be able to recover the value of its investment or collateral securities that are in possession of another party.
 The Commission adopted an investment policy in fiscal year 2017.
-The Commission manages custodial credit risk by limiting investments to those with minimal amounts of risk (U.S. Treasuries and bonds, fully insured certificates of deposit and investments permitted by the Commission's General Bond Resolution).
+The Commission manages custodial credit risk by limiting investments to those with minimal amounts of risk (U.S. Treasury and agencies, fully insured certificates of deposit and investments permitted by the Commission's General Bond Resolution).

-As of June 30, 2019, none of the Commission's investments were subject to custodial credit risk exposure because the related securities are uninsured, unregistered, and/or held by the Commission's brokerage firm, which is also the counterparty to these securities.
+As of June 30, 2020, the Commission did not have investments subject to custodial credit risk exposure as all assets were held in the Commission's name.